LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/dialogs-patterns.md

 1. Click **Preview** in the upper-right corner.

-2. In the Preview window, enter “hello” or “hello there.”
+2. In the Preview window, enter “hello” or “hello there,” and click **Send**.
 You should see the welcome response.

     <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/getstartedtutorial/preview.png">

     So how is the Welcome dialog triggered?

 3. Examine the Dialog Starter interaction.
 On the interaction tile, note the different patterns used to match this particular dialog.
-(You can also use an intent to trigger a dialog, but for this exercise we focus on patterns.)
+(You can also use an intent to trigger a dialog, but in this tutorial we focus on patterns.)

     <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/getstartedtutorial/dialog_starter.png">